MataKrow/Checkpoints/README.md

 Checkpoints!<br />
-They autosave in singleplayer, sets spawn in multiplayer and Resurrects everyone in surival!<br />
+They autosave in singleplayer, sets spawn in multiplayer and resurrects everyone in surival!<br />
 It's more or less an alternative to that pesky unexpected scripted autosave, forcing an access to the HDD while buffering the game for half a second or more, even possibly saving while in a bad situation!
 This system hopes to give the player choice! <br />

 It also solves the "running to evil" problem present in co-op.
 By updating the spawn position when it's updated.
 Players can get right back into the action with no delay.
 (Unless there's someone on the fountain.)